+35725368683

 • If the deceased has left a spouse and fourth-degree relatives, the spouse gets ¾ of the property.

-• As mentioned above, the spouse gets the whole property if the deceased has left a spouse and no relative.
+• As mentioned above, the spouse gets the whole property if the deceased has left a spouse and no relatives.

 Note: after the spouse’s share is taken out, the rest is divided equally among the remaining heirs.